ddtn1119/Index-File-Manipulation/devlog.md

 The `load` command is successful.
 I tested it by searching for a value from the input CSV file and it returns the correct result.
 The `print` command is successful.
 The `extract` command is successful.
 New output CSV files are created as expected.
 And they are remain unmodified.
+The whole implementation of B-tree is like implementing a regular tree data structure with root and nodes and all the operations involving manipulating a tree.